RetrowPoLo/bootstrap-project-cli/README.md

 - javascript: A template for Node.js projects using JavaScript
 - typescript: A template for Node.js projects using TypeScript

-To choose a template, pass the --template flag followed by the name of the template you want to use.
+To choose a template, pass the '--template' flag followed by the name of the template you want to use.
 The default template is javascript.

 ## Contributing

-Contributions are welcome!
+Contributions are welcome !
 If you want to contribute, please follow these steps:

   1. Fork the repository
   2. Clone the repository to your local machine